aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ## Note on Nuqs

-I tried to implement the same pattern with Nuqs, and the implementation is pretty simple.
+I tried to implement the same functionality with [Nuqs](https://nuqs.47ng.com/), and the implementation is pretty simple.
 However, when clicking multiple filters, there are some buggy flashes going on.
-It's possible that I did something wrong with my implementation.
+My suspicion is that the Nuqs implementation is not batching the transitions correctly, and the filters are being applied one by one.
+It's possible this is related to a startTransition change in newer Next.js versions.
-The code for the nuqs implementation can be found [here](https://github.com/aurorascharff/next15-filterlist/tree/filter-nuqs).
+The code for the Nuqs implementation can be found [here](https://github.com/aurorascharff/next15-filterlist/tree/filter-nuqs).

 ## Conclusion